Akshobhya1234/MSc-thesis/README.md

 ##Clean
 Run command `make clean` to delete build folder.

-`Thesis_Main` is the tex file that imports other chapters, assets, macros and styles.
+`Thesis_Main.tex` is the tex file that imports other chapters, assets, macros and styles.